EMF guitar director calls Triad 'hotbed for classical guitar'

 “It changed my life,” Getsug said of EMF.

-At 16, Gwenyth Aggeler of Denver, Colo., is considered one of the country's top classical guitarists of her age, Rowan said.
+At 16, Gwenyth Aggeler of Denver is considered one of the country’s top classical guitarists of her age, Rowan said.

 “One thing I like is that there are four different teachers, and they have different backgrounds in music,” Aggeler said.
 “They also have really different perspectives.”